 Investigate, gather, and reflect on content across integrated subject areas and develop higher level comprehension and thinking skills while questioning, discussing, and responding to larger themes.

-Build vocabulary with an emphasis on adjectives and descriptive language, produce skits with greater complexity and grammatical structures, and express themselves with more authentic writing.
+Continue to build vocabulary with an emphasis on adjectives and descriptive language.
+Reinforce authentic language skills with greater complexity and grammatical structures through conversation, storytelling, and skits.

 Gain exposure to a wide variety of perspectives in literature, deepening the idea of literature as both windows and mirrors, and practice information literacy, media literacy, and digital citizenship skills.